Lotos Club

-The Lotos Club was founded in 1870 as a gentlemen's club in New York City; it has since also admitted women as members.
-Its founders were primarily a young group of writers and critics.
+The Lotos Club is a private social club in New York City.
+Founded primarily by a young group of writers and critics in 1870 as a gentlemen's club, it began accepting women as members in 1977.
 Mark Twain, an early member, called it the "Ace of Clubs".
 The Club took its name from the poem "The Lotos-Eaters" by Alfred, Lord Tennyson, which was then very popular.
 Lotos was thought to convey an idea of rest and harmony.
 Two lines from the poem were selected for the Club motto:

 The Lotos Club has always had a literary and artistic bent, with the result that it has accumulated a noted collection of American paintings.
 Its "State Dinners" (1893 menu at right below) are legendary fetes for scholars, artists and sculptors, collectors and connoisseurs, writers and journalists, and politicians and diplomats.
 Elaborate souvenir menus are produced for these dinners.